vuejs/vue-loader/README.md

 - coffee-script

 And here's a SublimeText syntax definition for enabling language hihglighting/support in these embbeded code blocks: https://gist.github.com/yyx990803/9194f92d96546cebd033

+## Example

+For an example setup, see [vuejs/vue-loader-example](https://github.com/vuejs/vue-loader-example).

 ## Todos